 End Of The Century (Sire ’80) Rating: B

 By now the boys and Sire were frustrated, so their ongoing search for that elusive hit single led to their hiring of a well-known, indeed legendary producer, Phil Spector.
 Granted, Spector had produced stripped down rock n' roll with John Lennon, but on the whole his style was the antithesis of the Ramones, so the resulting mismatch was predictable.
 Some of the Ramones, notably Johnny (who was asserting himself as the band's leader at around this time), were none to eager to work with Spector in the first place (hadn't it been almost a decade since Phil himelf had a big hit?) but simply went along with it because they were willing to try anything at this point, even ditching their leather jacket uniforms on the album's cover.
 Spector's insane antics during the recording sessions, including pulling a gun on the band, have become the stuff of legend (and are hilariously recounted in the excellent documentary about the Ramones, also titled End Of The Century), but this resulting album is not legendary, alas, and in retrospect it was the album on which the band began their inexorable slide.
 Fact is, whether with Craig Leon, Tony Bongiovi, or Ed Stasium, the best producer for the Ramones has always been Tommy Erdelyi, a.k.a.
 Tommy Ramone, and they were never as good without him.
 As for Spector, he loved Joey as a singer but he seemingly didn't have much use for the rest of the band, who he treated merely as Joey's backing band.
 Indeed, this album's cover of The Ronettes' "Baby, I Love You" doesn't even feature any of the other band members, and though it became the band's biggest U.K. hit ever, it's not the Ramones, and it's considerably inferior to the Ronettes original anyway.
 Fortunately, there are several good songs on this album, even if there’s only one song here that I consider to be an all-time Ramones classic.
 The album begins with said classic, "Do You Remember Rock 'n' Roll Radio," whose brighter sound is definitely different, with a pop sheen that's obviously Spector's doing.
 Marky's beats are pumped up, as they often are throughout this album (among the instrumentalists he's the only one who truly shines on this album), and as an attempt at a fist-pumping anthem it's sincere, catchy, and rocking on the whole.
 The bass-heavy "I'm Affected" is surprisingly menacing and intense, recalling The Stooges, while the less impressive "Let's Go" likewise has a harsh, darker sound.
 By contrast, "Danny Says" (the Danny being manager Danny Fields) is a lovely Beach Boys influenced ballad (the mature mini-pop symphony era Beach Boys, not the surf band era that had mostly influenced their previous stuff) that builds nicely, and the band also includes a version of "Chinese Rock," a co-write between Dee Dee and Richard Hell that Johnny Thunders' Heartbreakers had already recorded (albeit as "Chinese Rocks").
-Frankly, I prefer The Heartbreakers' decidedly more energetic and punkish take, but this slicked up version is catchy as well, as are underrated album tracks like "The Return Of Jackie and Judy" (a sequel to "Judy Is A Punk") and "I Can't Make It On Time," the latter of which has one of Joey's most affecting vocals.
-Unfortunately, the majority of side two (what used to be side two, anyway) is unremarkable ("All The Way" is the best of the rest), though a major exception is "Rock 'n' Roll High School," which had previously been used in the campy (and let's face it, amateurish) teen flick of the same name, which the Ramones had starred in (another movie track, "I Want You Around," is one of several bonus tracks added to the reissue of this album).
+Frankly, I prefer The Heartbreakers' more energetic and punkish take, but this slicked up version is catchy as well, as are underrated album tracks like "The Return Of Jackie and Judy" (a sequel to "Judy Is A Punk") and "I Can't Make It On Time" (which has one of Joey's most affecting vocals).
+Unfortunately, the last few songs are unremarkable aside from "Rock 'n' Roll High School," which had previously been used in the campy (and let's face it, amateurish) teen flick of the same name, which the Ramones had starred in (another movie track, "I Want You Around," is one of several bonus tracks added to the reissue of this album).
 This Spector-ized version is different, however, but I can easily give it the thumbs up due to its high catchy quotient and enjoyable sun drenched harmonies (like so many previous successes, this one is influenced by early Beach Boys).
 On the whole, however, when one considers the concessions the band made to their sound - less guitars and more strings is never a good idea where this band is concerned - how expensive it was to make this record, and the minimal overall impact it had on the band's success (it sold well compared to past efforts but it also garnered the worst reviews of the band's career), I doubt that any band member other than Joey felt like it was worth it to mess with what had been (artistically speaking) a foolproof formula.

 Pleasant Dreams (Sire ’81) Rating: B+